mafudge/ist356/syllabus.md

  - Data structures (lists, dictionaries)
  - Using code in other libraries

-### Audience: IST256 or IST356
+### Audience: IST256 or IST356?

 This course is intended as a follow up course to IST256.
 It is also appropriate for students with prior experience with programming who have an interest in data analytics.

 - IST256 is for students with little to no programming experience.
-The course is 75% python fundamentals and 25% python for data analytics.
+The course content is 75% python fundamentals and 25% python for data analytics.
 - IST356 is for students with prior programming experience.
-The course is 25% python fundamentals and 75% python for data analytics.
+The course content is 25% python fundamentals and 75% python for data analytics.

 ### Credits